PierreFalconnier/text-generation-project/README.md

 ### Folder "Dataset"

-python scripts of the different datasets' classes using the standard from https://pytorch.org/tutorials/beginner/basics/data_tutorial.html
+Python script of the dataset class using the standard from https://pytorch.org/tutorials/beginner/basics/data_tutorial.html.

 ### Folder "Models"

-python scripts of the different methods, node classifiaction and link prediction.
+Python scripts of the different models, including RNN, LSTM and Decoder-Only Transformer.

 ### Folder "Run"

-scripts to train models and run evaluations.
+Python scripts to train models and run evaluations.